ironcore-dev/boot-operator/README.md

 ## HTTP Server Endpoints
 - `/ignition/{UUID}`: Matches an `HTTPBootConfig` using the provided `{UUID}` (Spec.systemUUID) and serves the associated ignition content.

 - `/httpboot`: Identifies the corresponding `HTTPBootConfig` based on the requester's system IP (Spec.SystemIP).
-It then returns the customized UKIURL associated with the `HTTPBootConfig`.
+It then returns the customized UKIURL associated with the `HTTPBootConfig` - nota bene: the webserver providing the UKIs should set the content-type to `application/efi` otherwise certain HTTPBoot clients might reject it.

 ## Getting Started